Suggester/Documentation/sumup.md

 # Public Commands Sumup
-Suggester has a lot of commands that everyone can use, but they don't really need a whole article for every single one of them, as they are mostly basic.
-You'll find in this page the full list of public commands with a quick explanation of what they do.
+Suggester has a lot of commands that everyone can use, but they don't really need their own article, as they are quite simple.
+You'll find in this page a list of public commands with a quick explanation of what they do.
 Commands in this list will use the default prefix (`.`), which means that if you configured a different one, you will have to replace it accordingly.

 ### Commands Anyone Can Use